MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/installing-scanning-functionality-in-an-mfp-with-a-single-pdo.md

     USDClass="{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}"
     ```

-    By including a **WIASection** entry, the Image class installer does not create a devnode for the device, but instead creates an additional device interface.
+    By including a **WIASection** entry, the Image class installer doesn't create a devnode for the device, but instead creates an additional device interface.
 Accordingly, it uses the previously mentioned device interface registry key to store STI-/WIA-related information.

-3. 3.Make sure that the [**INF DDInstall section**](../install/inf-ddinstall-section.md) copies all required files.
+1. Make sure that the [**INF DDInstall section**](../install/inf-ddinstall-section.md) copies all required files.

-    Alternatively, you can list the files to copy in the **WIASection**, but they will not be listed in Device Manager.
+    Alternatively, you can list the files to copy in the **WIASection**, but they won't be listed in Device Manager.

-**Note**   The **Include** and **Needs** entries cannot be used in the **WIASection** section.
+The **Include** and **Needs** entries can't be used in the **WIASection** section.

 All kernel-mode portions must be installed by the original [**INF DDInstall Section**](../install/inf-ddinstall-section.md).

-If the device is hot-pluggable, and requires its own kernel-mode component, it must create and enable an Image class device interface (in addition to any other class device interfaces, such as the Print class device interface).
-The kernel-mode component enables an Image class device interface on the device's devnode by means of a call to the [**IoSetDeviceInterfaceState**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iosetdeviceinterfacestate) function.
+If the device is hot-pluggable, and requires its own kernel-mode component, it must create and enable an Image class device interface.
+This interface is in addition to any other class device interfaces, such as the Print class device interface.

+The kernel-mode component enables an Image class device interface on the device's devnode with a call to the [**IoSetDeviceInterfaceState**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iosetdeviceinterfacestate) function.
 When the Image class device interface is enabled, a Plug and Play event is fired, notifying the WIA service that the device is connected.